olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

 We’ll dive a little deeper into understanding MPI functions as we explore Point to Point communication.

 Point to Point routines involve two and only two processes.
-One process explicitly initiates send operation and one process explicitly initiates receive operation.
+One process explicitly initiates a send operation and one process explicitly initiates a receive operation.

+Point to Point communicaation is one way you can finely control how you divide work between processors.

-For example, in the code that you will work with for this part of the challenge,  Process 0 will send a message "Hello!" to process 1.
+In the code that you will work with for this part of the challenge, Process 0 will send a message "Hello!" to process 1.
-The two functions we will use to accomplish this will be MPI_Send and MPI_Recv.
+The two new MPI functions we will use to accomplish this will be MPI_Send and MPI_Recv.
+We will also need the MPI_Comm_rank function that you just learned about to get the ranks of the processes from the communictor.

 Below is the MPI_Send function.
 It is used to send a message to a process.